Medtronic Cardiac Rhythm and Heart Failure (CRHF) has tracked lead survival for over 38 years with its multicenter, global chronic lead studies.

 Estimated Number of Implanted and Active Leads in the United States

-In addition to providing the number of leads enrolled in the PSR, we also provide the number of leads registered as implanted and the number remaining active in the United States based on the status recorded in the Medtronic Device and Registrant Tracking system.
+In addition to providing the number of leads enrolled in the PSR, we also provide the number of leads registered as implanted and the number remaining active in the United States based on the status recorded in the Medtronic Device Registration Tracking Application (DTrak).

 1: During the evolution of SLS, event adjudication was transitioned from a Medtronic technical review committee to an independent event adjudication committee in 2011.
 Data analyses include adjudication using both methods.